nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 This feature allows you to remove the assigned supplier from the previously connected product.
 Useful if the store manager decides to stop sourcing a particular product from a supplier or switch to a new one.

-Format: `unassign pr/PRODUCT_NAME su/SUPPLIER_NAME`
+Format: `unassign pr/PRODUCT_NAME`

 Example:
-- `unassign Tissue Paper Jacob Smith` Unassigns product named `Tissue paper` to supplier named `Jacob Smith`
+- `unassign pr/Tissue Paper` Unassigns product named `Tissue paper`.

 > **Important**:
-> The product and supplier must already exist in the system before you can assign them.
+> The product must already exist in the system before you can assign them.
-> Make sure the product was created using the `NEW_PRODUCT` command and the supplier was created using the `NEW_SUPPLIER` command.

 > **Note:**
 > If product was not assigned to supplier, the system will notify you.